HariniV02/user_management/readme.md

 # Issue 3: Password Validation

 ## Description
-Implemented password validation logic during user registration to ensure strong and secure passwords.
+Implemented password validation to ensure strong passwords.

 ### Key Features of the Validation:
 - **Special Character Requirement:** Password must contain at least one special character from the set `!@#$%^&*(),.?":{}|<>`.